 Avoid editorial comments.
 At times it will be tempting to try and interpret the intentions or motivations of others.
 Please avoid this temptation and instead speak to your own interests and the motivation behind them.

 Stay focused on the meeting agenda.
-The committee is a Brown Act compliant body.
+The committee acts in a manner that is consistent with the Brown Act compliant body.
 As such it is important to stay focused on the posted agenda for any given meeting.

 Welcome levity and humor to the discussions.
 Work around water can at times be daunting and filled with challenges.
 Levity and humor is both welcome and helpful at times, as long as it does not come at the expense of others.